jpadsc/JavierPonce.github.io/index.md

 title: About this website
 ---

 Hello!
-As you probably already figured out, My name is Javier Ponce, and I made this website for anyone interested in learning more about who I am, how I think, what I've done and like to do.
+As you probably already figured out, my name is Javier Ponce, and I made this website for anyone interested in learning more about who I am, how I think, and what I like to do.
+Hopefully, you are reading this because you are a prospective friend or an interested Employer.
+In either case, I encourage you to connect with me via LinkedIn or email.

 # About Me